DavidShears/LogParser/README.md

 If not passed then the files are included

+* --extensions=(comma list, without dot) - excludes the extensions specified, for example --extensions=pdf,txt would exclude those files

+If not passed then the files are included

 * --highlight=Y Sets the URL field to orange if it includes a substring defined in suspecturls.js , only valid in IIS log mode.

 If not passed then defaults to N

-An example call using all the above would be: node app.js --log=IIS --mode=summurl --bot=exclude --internal=N --blocked=N --noimages --nojs --nocss --notemp --highlight=Y
+An example call using all the above would be: node app.js --log=IIS --mode=summurl --bot=exclude --internal=N --blocked=N --noimages --nojs --nocss --notemp --extensions=pdf,txt --highlight=Y

 ### Browser Interface